A valuation is a fundamental part of the business life cycle.

 There is a lot of information in the public domain that can mislead about true market potential.
 It is not uncommon for exceptional, one-of-a-kind value ranges to be repeated as though these results will play out in all situations.
 The IOV uses a consistent process, based on data sources, to provide a clear and realistic value range.

 The IOV can also help an owner highlight potential areas of improvement, based on comparisons with other industry peers or with similar industries.
 After an in-depth review of the financials the Intermediary may also suggest areas where the financial presentation can be adjusted to clarify and define expenses.
-The process helps make the true financial performance easier to understand for an acquirer, as well as facilitate the due diligence process, so is generally part of our transaction process as well.
+The process helps make the true financial performance easier to understand for an acquirer, as well as facilitate the due diligence process.

 "The entire process went smoothly and professionally.
 The BTS team kept me fully informed at every step.
 They worked hard and were effective in bringing the deal home."